jiakai-17/tp/docs/DraftUserGuide.md

 Format:

 ```
-findTask t/KEYWORD [KEYWORDS]… [n/KEYWORD [KEYWORDS]…]
+findTask KEYWORD [MORE_KEYWORDS]…
 ```

+- At least one keyword is required to search.
-- The search is case-insensitive. e.g `call` will match `Call`
+- The search is case-insensitive. e.g `call` will match `Call`.
-- The order of the keywords does not matter. e.g. `Call Caterer` will match `Caterer Call`
+- The order of the keywords does not matter. e.g. `Call Caterer` will match `Caterer Call`.
-- By default, only the title is searched.
+- Both the title and note of a task is searched.
-  - To search both the title and note, use the `n/` prefix.
-- Only full words will be matched e.g. `Call` will not match `Calls`
+- Only full words will be matched e.g. `Call` will not match `Calls`.
-- Tasks matching at least one keyword will be returned (i.e. `OR` search).
+- Tasks matching at least one keyword in either the title or the note will be returned (i.e. `OR` search).
-  - e.g. `Call Caterer` will match `Call Hotel`, `Book Caterer`
+  - e.g. `Call Wedding` will match `Call Hotel`, `Wedding Anniversary`.

 Examples:

-- `findTask t/Call` returns tasks with titles `call` and `Call Caterer`
+- `findTask Call Wedding`
-- `findTask t/Call Caterer` returns tasks with titles `Call Flower`, `Caterer Find`
+  - Finds tasks with titles or notes containing either `Call` or `Wedding`.
+- `findTask Photography`
-- `findTask t/Call n/Wedding` returns tasks with titles `Call` and note `Wedding`
+  - Finds tasks with titles or notes containing `Photography`.
+- `findTask`
+  - Negative example as no keywords are specified.

 Output:
-- There are search outcomes to be displayed.
+- Both tasks are displayed as Task 1 has the word `Call` in its title and Task 2 has the word `Wedding` in its note.

   ![findTask_success](images/output/findTask_success.png)

-- There are no search outcomes to be displayed.
+- There are no tasks to be displayed, as no Task has the word `Photography` in its title or note.

   ![findTask_noResults](images/output/findTask_noResults.png)

 Errors:

-- Incorrect number of parameters.
+- No keywords are specified.

   ![findTask_error](images/error/findTask_error.png)